What is in this leaflet

 The recommended starting dose for ulcerative colitis in adults and in children and adolescents (6 to 17 years) is an infusion of 5 mg/kg.
 You will get additional doses of 5 mg/kg at 2 and 6 weeks after your first infusion, and then every 8 weeks after that.

-- you have symptoms of TB (persistent cough, weight loss, listlessness, fever), or any other infection appear.
+- if symptoms of TB (persistent cough, weight loss, listlessness, fever), or any other infection appear.
 Do this immediately.

-- you have symptoms of hepatitis B (upset stomach, loss of appetite, vomiting, tiredness, dark yellow or brown urine, and yellow eyes or skin) appear.
-Do this immediately.
+- if symptoms of hepatitis B (upset stomach, loss of appetite, vomiting, tiredness, dark yellow or brown urine, and yellow eyes or skin) appear.
+You must do this immediately.

-- you are taking INFLECTRA before receiving any vaccinations.
+- that you are taking INFLECTRA before receiving any vaccinations.

 Some vaccinations should not be given while you are being treated with INFLECTRA. - If you are receiving therapeutic infectious agents for the treatment of cancer.